 (11) "Non-custodial parent (NCP)" means a parent of a minor child who does not live in the same household as the child.

-(13) "Person" refers to an applicant or recipient of IV-D services or an individual or entity who is a case participant in a IV-D or non-IV-D case.
+(13) "Person" means an applicant or recipient of IV-D services or an individual or entity who is a case participant in a IV-D or non-IV-D case.

 (14) "Personal information" means any information that describes anything about a person, or indicates action done by or to a person, or indicates that a person possesses certain personal characteristics, and that contains, and can be retrieved from a system by a name, identifying number, symbol, or other identifier assigned to a person.